codetheweb/anylist/README.md

 ### Persistent Credentials Storage
 By default, the client ID and authentications tokens are encrypted with AES-256 encryption using your account password and then stored to disk.
-The default storage location is the `.anylist_credentials` file in the current working directory.
+The default storage location is the `.anylist_credentials` file in the user home directory.
 If you wish to change the storage location, set the `credentialsFile` parameter of the `AnyList` constructor to the desired path.
 If you wish to disable persistent credentials storage, set the `credentialsFile` parameter to `null`.

 ### Notes/Tips